Suraj520/cv-nlp-basics-to-advanced/README.md

 23. Machine Translation using Transformers in Pytorch.
 24. Sentiment Analysis using BERT tokenizer and 1D CNNs in Keras.
 25. Text Classification using BERT(HuggingFace) in PyTorch.
+26. Extractive Question Answering using ROBERTA in PyTorch.